What is a charity?

 Regulation

 Charities are regulated by the Charity Commission of England and Wales, and and most charitable organisations with an annual turnover of over £5000 must register with the Commission.
 The charity sector benefits from tax breaks, a good reputation, and access to a wide range of funding from trusts and foundations.
-It is subject to a higher level of regulation, which could include personal criticism of charity managers and trustees if the Commission believes that there has been mismanagement.
+Registered charities are subject to a higher level of regulation, which could include personal criticism of charity managers and trustees if the Commission believes that there has been mismanagement.